orangetw/My-CTF-Web-Challenges/README.md

 * Multilayered architecture vulnerability
 * Default and up to date mod_jk leads to directory travesal
-* WAF bypassed by incorrect BASE64 and URLENCODE
+* Bypass WAF by incorrect usage of BASE64 and URLENCODE
 * SQL Injection on H2 Database
 * Execute Code by using H2 SQL Injection

 #### Source Code